nate9752/JZ-WannaBee/README.md

 # JZ-WannaBee
 General sizing code for remote control aircraft.
-Project managers:
+Project manager:
-Nate Carey and Noe Castellanos
+Nate Carey

 This code will serve as the mothership for all sizing related calculations simulations for our remote controlled aircraft project.
 We hope to create